Any2HRTF/PPM/README.md

 # PyBezierPPM

-Python module to programmatically interface with the parametric pinna model (PPM) [1].
+Python interface to the parametric pinna model based on Bézier curves (BezierPPM) [1].

 ## Installation